LGPS - information for active scheme members

 Can I have a refund of my contributions if I leave?

 Only if you leave or opt out of the scheme before you have accrued 2 years membership may you be able to take a refund of your contributions subject to certain conditions.
 In this case, you will receive a refund of your contributions, less your share of the cost of buying you back into the State Second Pension (S2P).
-Your refund will be subject to taxation at 20%.
+Your refund will be subject to taxation at 20 percent.

 If you have transferred benefits into the Scheme from elsewhere, you will not be able to take a refund of contributions, even if you have accrued less than two years membership, or have preserved benefit entitlement with another Local Government Pension Fund.